Jingzhi-cyber/jz422-IDS706-Week7-CommmandLineTool/README.md

 - **requirements.txt** is to specify the dependencies (libraries and packages) required to run the project.
 - **test_main.py** is a test file for main.py that can successfully run in IDEs.
 - **main.py** is a Python file that contains the main function.
-- **database_operations.py** is the main Python script that contains functions to connect to the database, performing various SQL operations including creating tables, inserting, updating, deleting data, and executing a complex SQL query.
+- **database_operations.py** is the main Python script that contains functions to connect to the database, performing various SQL operations including creating tables, inserting data, and executing a complex SQL query.
 - **school.db** is a SQLite database file.
 It will be automatically generated after the first script execution and will store the students table along with its records.